Schedule an appointment or email us today. (888) 813-9613

 Seeking Safety: Seeking safety is a Trauma Focused Cognitive Behavioral Therapy that helps people learn to regulate their intense emotions in the aftermath of a trauma.
 By learning behavioral coping skills such as relaxation training and mindfulness, people are better able to deal with symptoms resulting from experiencing a trauma.
 Because the treatments described above can be stressful, Seeking safety is generally used to help prepare people for these more intensive treatments by building up their coping skills.

 Eye Movement Desensitization Reprocessing (EMDR): EMDR is one of the more widely used forms of Trauma Focused Cognitive Behavioral Therapy.
 It works in much the same way as prolonged exposure therapy, except that in EMDR, the client is instructed to move his/her eyes from side to side in a rhythmic way while recounting the trauma.
 According to proponents of this controversial treatment, the eye movement supposedly helps encode the information in the brain.
 Unfortunately, significant evidence suggests that this addition in no way aids the treatment.
 Numerous studies have been conducted on this form of therapy, and have concluded it is no more beneficial than prolonged exposure, and that it is no different in the way that it works.
-Despite this scientific evidence, numerous therapists continue to use EMDR, either unaware of or indifferent to its lack of base in science.
+Despite this scientific evidence, numerous therapists continue to use EMDR, either unaware of or indifferent to its lack of basis in current psychological science.
 Due to its dubious evidence-base, we do not use EMDR at Cognitive Behavioral Therapy Los Angeles, nor do we recommend it.

 Click for more information about What CBT is and How it Works